CottageLabs/localvoices/README.md

             <results ordered by relevance>
         ]
     }

+If max is set to True you will receive the full object as it appears in the index layer.
+If max is set to False, you will receive the following information, depending on the result object type:

+* id (all types)
+* title (song and version)
+* canonical_location (all types)
+* canonical_name (singer)
+* singer.id (version)
+* singer.canonical_name (version)

 Note also that in this API, each result will contain an "_type" element with one of "song", "singer", "version", as search may operate across all types, and the user of the API will need to be able to distinguish between the object types.
 For example

     {